Nonparametric estimation of multivariate convex-transformed densities: Main results

-In this section establish local asymptotic minimax lowers for any estimator of several functionals of interest on the family $\Model(h)$ of convex transformed densities.
-We start with several general results following \cite{MR1792307}, and then apply them to estimation at a point fixed point and to mode estimation.
+In this section, we establish local asymptotic minimax lower bounds for any estimator of several functionals of interest on the family $\Model(h)$ of convex-transformed densities.
+We start with several general results following \citet{MR1792307} and then apply them to estimation at a fixed point and to mode estimation.

-First, we define minimax risk as in \cite{MR1105839}: \begin{defn} Let $\mathcal{P}$ be a class of densities on $\Real^{d}$ with respect to Lebesgue measure and $T$ be a functional $T:\mathcal{P}\to\Real$.
-For an increasing convex loss function $l$ on $\Real_+$ we define the {\it minimax risk} as:
+First, we define minimax risk as in \citet{MR1105839}. \begin{defn} Let $\mathcal{P}$ be a class of densities on $\Real^{d}$ with respect to Lebesgue measure and let $T$ be a functional $T\dvtx\mathcal{P}\to\Real$.
+For an increasing convex loss function $l$ on $\Real_+$, we define the \textit{minimax risk} as

-where $t_{n}$ ranges over all possible estimators of $Tp$ based on $X_{1},\dots,X_{n}$. \end{defn}
+where $t_{n}$ ranges over all possible estimators of $Tp$ based on $X_{1},\ldots,X_{n}$. \end{defn}